-Hungarian Goose Down
+Hungarian Goose Down History

 Goose Farming Became a Family Business

-Children scattered grain in the yard, mothers plucked feathers and sorted down, and grandparents remembered which lines of geese produced the softest clusters.
-Geese required little investment but much labor: plucking was done by hand, down dried in the sun, then stored in cotton sacks.
-Some families stitched pillows and comforters for their own dowries and winter beds, while others sold raw feathers at local fairs.
+Geese required little investment but much labor.
+Down was plucked by hand, dried in the sun, and stored in cotton sacks.
+Some families stitched pillows and comforters for their own homes or dowries, while others sold feathers at local markets.

 Childhood moments in Hungarian villages